Skip to main content

 Title I amends the Employee Retirement Income Security Act (ERISA), the Public Health Service Act (PHSA), and the Internal Revenue Code (IRC) to prohibit discrimination in health insurance.
 Title II, enforced by the EEOC, prohibits genetic discrimination in employment.
 It is under Title II that the complexities of workplace wellness programs are most pronounced.

-The “safe harbor” provision within GINA for is the lynchpin of the entire regulatory scheme.
+The “safe harbor” provision within GINA for voluntary wellness programs is the lynchpin of the entire regulatory scheme.
 This provision allows for the acquisition of genetic information that would otherwise be prohibited, provided the program is truly voluntary.
 The definition of “voluntary” has been a moving target, subject to regulatory changes and legal challenges.

 The EEOC’s 2016 final rule, which permitted more than de minimis financial incentives, was challenged and ultimately vacated by the courts, creating a period of regulatory uncertainty.
 This underscores the ongoing tension between promoting preventative health initiatives and preventing coercive data collection.